jsnow07grad/Home_Sales_Challenge/README.md

 # Home_Sales_Challenge
+#Note update to code is found in the starter code folder and in the starter code file

-The repository will house the requirements for the GWU course assignment, Module 20.
+The repository will house the requirements for the GWU course assignment, Module 22.

 Below are the details of the requirements: